 If you want to drop a cross-registered Harvard course, please send an email to The Fletcher School Registrar's Office (email@example.com) with the Harvard school, the course title, and course number.
-You must observe the deadlines for both the home and the host school and abide by the earlier deadline.
+You must observe the Fletcher School drop deadline.
 Failure to do so will result in a permanent withdrawal code of "W" being recorded on your official transcript for the course.

 - Registering for more than 4 Credits

 All MALD, LLM, and MA students are allowed to take 4.5 credits only ONCE during their Fletcher career.* All MIB students are allowed to register for 5.0 credits twice during their Fletcher career.